PEOPLE

 ASSOCIATE PROFESSOR, PAUL G. ALLEN SCHOOL OF COMPUTER SCIENCE AND ENGINEERING, UNIVERSITY OF WASHINGTON

 Dr. Roesner’s research focuses on computer security and privacy.
 Her interests are broad within that domain, but she is particularly excited about designing and building systems that address security and privacy challenges faced by end users of existing and emerging technologies.
-Roesner’s CIP faculty appointment was made in March 2020 and renewed in March 2022.
+Roesner’s CIP faculty appointment was made in March 2020 and renewed in March 2022 and March 2024.

 MARTIN SAVESKI